mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 # Conclusion

-C++ templates metaprogramming enables the development of fairly powerful embedded domain specific languages and can make templates metaprograms much more expressive. x86 assembly may not be the most practical application of this, but I feel that this is an interesting little project and, with a little work, we could probably make our simple assembler more portable and support a pretty good subset of x86 assembly language.
+C++ template metaprogramming enables the development of fairly powerful embedded domain specific languages and can make template metaprograms much more expressive. x86 assembly may not be the most practical application of this, but I feel that this is an interesting little project and, with a little work, we could probably make our simple assembler more portable and support a pretty good subset of x86 assembly language.

 Check out the [complete source][src] and send a pull request or open a bug if you would like a new instruction supported or find a bug (there are plenty of them).